Table of Contents

 And you know that each communication with a recruiter or hiring manager matters — even one as seemingly minor as an email.

-The email communications you send to a hiring professional are crucial to securing a position, especially in the interview phase of the hiring process.
+The emails you send to a hiring manager are crucial to securing a position, especially during the interview phase of the hiring process.

 Why?
-Because it can take as little as seven seconds for recruiters to form an impression of a candidate.
-Your initial email response to an interview invitation might be the first time the company has a direct, back-and-forth exchange with you, so you want it to count.
+Because it can take recruiters as little as seven seconds to form an impression of a candidate.
+Your initial email reply to an interview invitation might be the first time the company has a direct, back-and-forth exchange with you, so you want it to count.

-The most effective ways to stay professional in your email response to an interview invitation are to reply promptly and politely while keeping your email formal and error free.
+The most effective ways to stay professional in your response to an interview invitation are to reply promptly and politely while keeping your email formal and error-free.

 Respond as soon as you receive the invitation.
-Your response should be sent in a matter of hours — not days.
+You should send a reply in a matter of hours — not days.
 Take the time you need to check your schedule, write out a polite response and read over your email to catch any errors.
 Then send your reply to the interview invitation as soon as possible.

-A prompt reply shows employers that you're serious about the position, and it will help them in speeding along a tedious process on their end.
+A prompt reply shows employers that you're serious about the position, and it will help them speed up what can be a tedious recruitment process on their end.

-You always want to show gratitude for being selected for an interview.
+You always want to show gratitude for being selected as a job candidate.

 Do this by remaining formal in your reply and thanking the recruiter within the first sentence of the body of your email.
 You can also add a sentence near the end that echoes your gratitude, e.g., "Again, I appreciate this opportunity to meet with you."

 One thing to keep in mind, however, is not to gush.
-You want to keep your response short, as hiring managers have to get through many emails and scheduling tasks at this point in the process.
-This gives you only a sentence or two to work with when it comes to thanking the employer.
+You want to keep your response short, as hiring managers and human resource teams have to get through many emails and scheduling tasks at this point in the process.
+You have only a sentence or two to work with when it comes to thanking the employer.

-All email replies to interview invitations should follow formal formatting and include:
+All replies to interview invitation emails should follow this basic structure:

 Email signature with contact information

 When considering the salutation and closing, remember to err on the side of formal.
-"Dear" and "sincerely" may sound standard, but they get the job done.
-They also eliminate any guesswork when you're uncertain about how to address your contact.
+"Dear," "sincerely," and “kind regards” may sound vanilla, but they get the job done.
+They also eliminate any guesswork if you're uncertain about how to address your contact.

 Another important point to remember with the salutation is to always address the right person (not just the company's general email address, for instance) and to use the correct title before your contact's name.

 Next, you'll want to keep the body of your email brief and to the point, writing only around two short paragraphs in total.
 Confirm the time of the interview with your appointment manager or suggest alternative times if you absolutely cannot get out of a scheduling conflict.
 This is not the time to bring in extra information or questions — that can all be addressed at the actual interview.

 Finally, after the closing, be sure to include your full name and an email signature.
-Your signature consists of a few lines after your name with important contact information, including:
+Your signature consists of a few lines after your name with important contact information, including your:

-Other optional elements you may want to include in your signature might be your current position, place of employment and physical address.
+You may want to include additional information in your signature, such as your current position, place of employment and physical address.

 Your signature gives the employer a quick and easy way to find your contact information, even if it's already on your resume.
-Providing details is another way to make the recruiter's job as painless as possible should be a top priority throughout the interview process.
+Providing details is another way to make the recruiter's job as painless as possible and shows that you’re thinking about their priorities during the interview process.

-Calendly is one example of an interview scheduling tool that allows employers and candidates to connect effortlessly and find a time to meet by using a built-in scheduler.
+Calendly is one example of an interview scheduling tool that allows employers and candidates to connect effortlessly and find the best interview date and time with its built-in scheduler.
 And because time zones are detected and adjusted automatically, there’s no chance of miscommunication about when the interview will take place.

-Modern scheduling platforms typically provide an option for you to add a comment, ask a question or give your feedback.
+Modern scheduling platforms typically provide an option for you to add a comment, ask a question, or give feedback.
 This space is always a great place to add a quick comment about how you appreciate being considered for the job.
-There is no need to confirm the date, however, as the tool takes care of this step.
+There is no need to confirm the date, however, as the tool takes care of this for you automatically.

 When presented with a different form of communication to schedule an interview, always meet the employer where they are by using the technology they are using.

-Before sending your reply to an interview invitation via email, be sure to read over your message to catch any typos or mistakes.
+Before sending your reply to a job interview invitation email, be sure to proofread your message to catch any typos or mistakes.

 Reading your response out loud can help you slow down enough to recognize an error.
-You can also copy and paste your work into a spell or grammar-checking tool to play it safe.
+You can also copy and paste your work into a spelling- or grammar-checking tool for an extra layer of review.

 Even though it's just a short email response, it's important to comb through your language as carefully as you reviewed the job description and revised your resume, cover letter, and job application.
 Doing so ensures you'll send a clean and clear message to the recruiter.

 Dear Ms. Smith,